Amethyst93/Discord-YouTube-Notifier/README.md

        - Name you specified in the YouTubers configuration
      - @everyone
        - Mention @everyone on Discord
+     - <@DiscordUserID>
+       - Mention a specific user on discord, ID can be obtained like described in Step #6 in **Preparation**.
+     - :EmojiName:
-In my example configuration file, I am using emoji's like :clapper: and :red_circle:.
+       - In my example configuration file, I am using emoji's like :clapper: and :red_circle:.
 You can use all the emoji's with :EmojiName:.
 Emoji names can be obtained by clicking on the emoji symbol on the right in the Discord textchat, and a mouseover will reveal the plain text that you need to enter.

 ### Installation
 Make sure you have Python 3.5 installed.